alvaromc317/asgl/README.md

 In binary classification tasks using logistic regression, the default decision threshold of 0.5 is used by default.
 But it might not always yield the best accuracy.
-By leveraging the `'logit_proba'` model from the `asgl` package, you can obtain predicted probabilities and use them to find an optimal threshold that maximizes classification accuracy.
+By leveraging the `predict_proba`, you can obtain predicted probabilities and use them to find an optimal threshold that maximizes classification accuracy.
 This example demonstrates how to use `cross_val_predict` from scikit-learn to evaluate different thresholds and select the one that offers the highest accuracy for your classification model.

 ``` python
 import numpy as np